 Move the crop rectangle by clicking and dragging inside the crop area.
 Constrain movement to the horizontal/vertical axis by holding Ctrl/Shift, respectively while dragging.
-Commit changes by either giving focus to another module or by double-clicking on the image.
+Commit changes by giving focus to another module.

-If you intend to use the retouch module, you are recommended to use crop & rotate for rotation and/or keystone correction only, performing creative cropping in the crop module.
+If you intend to use the retouch module, you are recommended to use rotate and perspective for rotation and/or keystone correction only, performing creative cropping in the crop module.
 This process ensures that the entire image is available for source spots in retouch, since the crop module is placed after retouch in the pixelpipe.